Weekend time with the Lord ...

 They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer ... praising God and having favor with all the people.
 And the Lord was adding to their number day by day those who were being saved.

-CALVARY SOUTH DAYTON EXISTS TO MAKE MATURE DISCIPLES WHO ARE EQUIPPED IN THE WORD, EMPOWERED BY THE SPIRIT, RENEWED & TRANSFORMED TO THE GLORY OF GOD.
+WE ARE A CHRIST-CENTERED COMMUNITY DEVOTED TO MAKING MATURE DISCIPLES WHO ARE EQUIPPED IN THE WORD, EMPOWERED BY THE SPIRIT, RENEWED & TRANSFORMED TO THE GLORY OF GOD.